Faculty VII - Economics and Management

 Do I have to repeat a failed exam until I have passed it?

-You have three attempts to pass a module, otherwise you will be exmatriculated.
-Modules from the elective and compulsory elective areas can be replaced by other modules if they have not been finally failed three times.
+In principle, you have three attempts to pass a module, otherwise you will be exmatriculated.
+Modules from the elective and compulsory elective area can be replaced by other modules as long as they have not been definitively failed.

 Can I take a module in the compulsory or compulsory elective area that is not in the module catalog for the area?